2018-19 Skating Season Start Dates

 Starskate will start on Tuesdays, and Thursdays starting September 25, 2018.

-PreCanSkate and CanSkate will start on October 3rd, 2017 for Tuesday Skaters and Thursday October 5th, 2017 for Thursday Skaters.
+PreCanSkate and CanSkate will start on Tuesday, October 2, 2018, for Tuesday skaters and Thursday, October 4, 2018 for Thursday skaters.

 Annual General Meeting and Parent information Session

-The General Meeting and parent information session will be held October 12th, 2017 at 6:00 PM at the arena.
+The General Meeting and parent information session will be held October 11, 2018 at the arena.
 The coach will be available to answer questions about our skating programs We elect Executive members and provide information regarding activities and planning for the Onoway Skating Club for the past and upcoming year.
 Details regarding fundraising, Carnival, and other important information are also discussed at this meeting so please ensure that at least one member from each family attend!

 Onoway and District Agricultural Society Membership

 The Onoway Arena is owned and operated by the Onoway and District Agricultural Society, ODAS.
 All members of the Onoway Skating Club are also members of ODAS and are invited to attend ODAS meetings held on the 3rd Tuesday of each month at 7:00 at the Town Office.